 Sugar Loaf sits almost directly in front of Corcovado and behind it, the open sea.
 To the right, Copacabana and Ipanema, and below right, the Lagoa, Jockey Club, Botanical Gardens, and through to São Conrado.
 The view is beyond description and words, even photographs are not enough.
 In this case, seeing is believing.

-Getting to the summit of Corcovado is not as difficult as you may imagine.
-It can be reached by either an organized tour, by car/taxi, by van, or by train.
-The train service is the easy and most interesting way for a visitor to reach Corcovado for the first time, or on any subsequent occasion for that matter.
+Getting to the summit of Corcovado is not as difficult as you may imagine, and got even easier in 2016.
+It can be reached by either an organized tour, by car/taxi, by van, by train or a combination.
+The train service is an easy and interesting way for a visitor to reach Corcovado for the first time, or on any subsequent occasion for that matter.
+As are the official vans.

 Trains, of Swiss design, make the 3.8 kilometer (2.4 mile) climb through the lush mountain greenery, some of it jungle like, in just 20 minutes and can carry 345 passengers.
 The trains run every 30 minutes or less from their own station at 513 Rua Cosme Velho from 8 am to 7 pm.